 Scope

 This document specifies the reference software for carriage of G-PCC data as specified in ISO/IEC 23090-18.
 The information provided describes the reference software modules and the features that it supports.
 It also provides a description of how the reference software can be utilized.
 Finally, it also provides a description of conformance test vectors.

+[Ed.
+(DP): The proponents of the technologies in 23090-18 still need to participate more actively in the development of the software as documented here.
+We expect more participation from the proponents before MPEG#138.
+The current status of the development can be found in this google sheet.]

 Normative references